sogaiu/racket-emacs-trial-kit/README.md

 * multiple git cloning operations
 * Emacs-related compilation

-The launched Emacs may have a buffer named `*elpaca-bootstrap*` which typically goes away after a bit to be replaced by at least one buffer named `*elpaca-log*`.
+There may be some related output to the console or terminal before an application window for Emacs shows up.

+Emacs may display a buffer named `*elpaca-log*`showing some setup-related activity.
 Other buffers likely can be ignored or dismissed.

-`*elpaca-log*` will likely show a list of packages being downloaded.
-Please wait for this to finish.
+Please wait for elpaca's activity to finish.
 One can tell once there are no longer any packages listed.

 If you got this far, that should be it regarding setup.